The most descriptive name of Cienfuegos is 'The Pearl of the South'.

 …and another of the standard things of Cuba – a modern shower that from a viewpoint of someone used to other arrangements, seemed to threaten electrocution.

 However, after a short time outside tourist hotels, one becomes quite inured to the realities of Cuban life, and 'interesting' electrical wiring is one of them.

 The lady of the house could not have been more accommodating and the rooms are large and comfortable.

 This 'Home away from Home' was not far from the yacht club.

 It is always something of a shock to me to see the valuable boats moored in the few Cuban marinas there are– but these marinas are big business.

-This one sometimes has reports of beacons and navigation lights not working and the usual Cuban volume of the music (LOUD) in the nearby club makes sleeping aboard a challenge, but all personnel speak English and it is a main port of entry with all services…and friendly ones.
+This one sometimes has reports of beacons and navigation lights not working.
+It has been reported that the usual Cuban volume of the music (LOUD) in the nearby club makes sleeping aboard a challenge, but all personnel speak English and it is a main port of entry with all services…and friendly ones.

 It is a curiosity of old Cuban legislation that at one time lions were only permitted to decorate the outside of diplomatic or consular residences in Cuba.